LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    =============== =============================================================

-Find All Records Within a Database
+Return All Records from a Database
 ----------------------------------

 The following `inline` method finds all records within a table named "people" in